BIOS3010/Module-1-Unix-Python/README.md

 ## 1.4 Learning how to work with files and data
 * Go to [these exercises](exercises/Unix-2.md), and follow all the steps

-* Idea: Make your own cheat sheet.
-Each breakout-group gets assigned a unique set of commands (ls, cd, pwd, etc.), and should describe each and show an example in the terminal.
-Report on Padlet?

 ## 1.5 Repeating Python
 Unless you already feel comfortable using Python, repeat what you learned e.g. in BIOS1100 by doing these exercises:
 * Go to [these exercises](exercises/Python-exercise1.md). ([Solutions](solutions/Exercise1-solution.py))